HenrikJoreteg/human-javascript/ch05 - eventification.md

 Details and implementations aside the same basic concepts of adding and removing handlers are available in all event emitters.

-As an example, here's a simplified version of the And Bang js library below:
+As an example, here's a simplified version of the `andbang.js` library which is an SDK for talking to the And Bang API.

 ```javascript
 // require our emitter